Student tuition fees

 The Department sponsor postgraduate studentships at Queen’s University Belfast (QUB) and Ulster University (UU) for research and certain approved full-time postgraduate courses leading to higher degrees (Masters and PhDs).

 There are three types of studentships available:

 - Co-operative Awards is Science and Technology (CAST) for PhD study

 - Taught studentships for MRes study

-For further information on DEL studentships please visit the nidirect website
+For further information on the Department`s studentships please visit the nidirect website

 As well as producing student finance guidance on nidirect, the student finance branch produce guidance booklets which can be accessed through the following links below: